7th Floor, 85 Fleet Street

 London EC4Y 1AE

-He has created a niche practice specialising in defence work for solicitors facing Solicitors Disciplinary Tribunal proceedings.
+Nigel has specialised in defence work for solicitors facing Solicitors Disciplinary Tribunal proceedings for over 20 years.
 He advises solicitors and legal practices on all stages of the disciplinary process from SRA investigations to SDT proceedings and appeals.
 The team, led by Nigel West, is recognised as one of the leading firms for Solicitors Regulation in Chambers and Partners and is named as a Leading Individual in Professional Discipline in the Legal 500.

 Nigel West is greatly experienced in defending solicitors and law firms in all disciplinary matters, including SRA proceedings.
 Sources note: ‘He is very experienced, hard-working and effective.’
 Chambers and Partners 2018